 In 1869, Tyndall conducted experiments using a glass tube that was about 90 cm long and 8 cm wide.
 When the tube was illuminated with a strong condensed beam from an optical lamp, he found that the tube filled with many fine particles.
 Tyndall then focused the beam onto the tube in a dark room and found that the tube now filled with sky-blue cloud.
 As a control, Tyndall performed another experiment in which he used dust-free air and quite wonderfully found out that in darkness, the tube remained a pitch black when shone upon by the strong focused beam.
 These observations led Tyndall to the hypothesis that the blue colour of the sky is caused by the scattering of sunlight by particles in the tube and that the hue of the sky changes depending on the atmospheric distances that the light has to travel through.
-Because as we know, white light is composed of all the colors of the rainbow so the atmosphere scatters the blue color component of the light.
+Since white light is composed of all the colors of the rainbow, the atmosphere scatters the blue colour component of the light.
 But, however, when the sun sets, light now has to travel further and through more atmosphere and more air molecules.
 As it does so, more of the bluish component is scattered away leaving the reddish waves to travel to your eyes.
 “Thus, while the reflected light gives us, at noon, the deep azure of the Alpine skies, the transmitted light gives us, at sunset, the warm crimson of the Alpine snows.”, wrote Tyndall.
 Now, we know that it is molecules and not particles that cause the scattering but Tyndall could not have known because the concept of the molecule did not exist at the time.

-And quite recently, in 2011, Jules Hoffmann won the Nobel prize in Physiology or medicine “for discoveries concerning the activation of innate immunity.”
+Notwithstanding funding constraints, curiosity driven science still shines up to the very present day.
+Quite recently, in 2011, Jules Hoffmann won the Nobel prize in Physiology or medicine “for discoveries concerning the activation of innate immunity.”
 His discovery came about just because he was curious to know why the fruit fly did not experience any fungal infections.
 This discovery has tremendous implications for the development of vaccines against infectious diseases.

 From Alexander Fleming’s chance observation of the antibiotic effects of the Penicillium mold (a finding that heralded the beginning of the antibiotic era) to Alec Jeffrey’s accidental discovery of DNA fingerprinting as he was just messing around in his lab to Jonathan Beckwith’s isolation of E.coli genes, curiosity-driven research has always delivered.
 As demonstrated by the examples above, there is an outstanding number of immense discoveries and ideas that have changed our lives and that came out of idle curiosities and the drive to ask why.

 This is not to say that targeted, goal-oriented research with a definite purpose is not worthwhile.
 But, it should not be separated from basic blue-skies research.
-Indeed, many projects which lack translational value have often been mocked and science policy in many countries is putting more emphasis on research relevance and accountability, which is a problem.
+Indeed, many projects which lack translational value have often been mocked and science policy in many countries is increasingly putting more emphasis on research relevance and accountability.
+This is a problem.
 It is not sensible to restrict scientific freedom and intellectual creativity.
 After all, curiosity is the defining quality of human nature and it is how scientists draw their energy.
 To explore our nature and know our place in it is the ultimate driving force behind all applied research.

 Tyndall, J. 1869.
 On the Blue Colour of the Sky, the Polarization of Sky-light, and on the Polarization of Light by Cloudy Matter Generally.
 Proceedings of the Royal Society 17: 223-33.